 If you were injured in an accident by another driver who failed to heed changing weather or road conditions, contact a Birmingham failure to heed changing weather or road condition lawyer at the Morris Bart law office today.
 We may be able to hold the at-fault driver accountable and recover compensation for medical bills, lost wages, and more.

-The U.S. Centers for Disease Control and Prevention (CDC) recommends that drivers wear their seat belts at all times and drive at a speed that is safe for road and weather conditions.
+The Centers for Disease Control and Prevention (CDC) recommends that drivers wear their seat belts at all times and drive at a speed that is safe for road and weather conditions.
 If you were injured in an accident that occurred in any of the following conditions, we want to hear from you and find out how we can help:

 Heavy rain causes hazardous driving conditions.
 Slick roads lead to reduced traction.
 Rain also clouds visibility, especially when it falls in buckets, such as during an intense summer thunderstorm.
 Even the sound of raindrops pounding on your car can make it more difficult to hear what is going on around you.
-These challenges put together can increase the chance of an accident, making it critical to adjust behavior when rain starts falling, and especially when it is heavy.
+These challenges put together can increase the chance of an accident, making it critical to adjust behavior when rain starts falling, especially when it is heavy.
 Slowing down and keeping a proper distance from the vehicle in front of you can help prevent an accident.

 If a driver negligently hit you during a rainstorm, we will hold them accountable for their behavior and help you recover compensation.